-Your pregnancy will be closely monitored.
+Your pregnancy will be closely watched.
 Discuss possible symptoms early in pregnancy with your doctor.
-Repeated diagnostic testing will be needed to watch the fetus.
+You'll need repeated tests to watch the fetus.

-Call your doctor immediately if you note a decrease in your fetus's movement after 24 to 26 weeks of pregnancy.
+Call your doctor now if you note a decrease in your fetus's movement after 24 to 26 weeks of pregnancy.